 - stomach problems

-When symptoms occur, they are often nonspecific.
-This means they are not exclusive to this condition.
+Symptoms that occur with hyperparathyroidism are often nonspecific.
+This means they’re not exclusive to this condition.
 For example, you might experience:

 - muscle weakness